Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 13 two-hour workshop/laboratory sessions and 13 one-hour lectures

 View more information about Otago's graduate attributes.

 - Learning Outcomes

-- To be familiar with the educational sociology literature about education, achievement and post-school transitions
+- Familiar with the educational sociology literature about education, achievement and post-school transitions

-- To recognise the importance of social context and family resources for education
+- Able to recognise the importance of social context and family resources for education

-- To be familiar with New Zealand research on achievement in the sociology of education
+- Familiar with New Zealand research on achievement in the sociology of education